quicwg/base-drafts/draft-ietf-quic-transport.md

 Initial packets.

 A client MAY attempt 0-RTT after receiving a Retry packet by sending 0-RTT packets to the connection ID provided by the server.
-A client MUST NOT change the cryptographic handshake message it sends in response to receiving a Retry.

 A client MUST NOT reset the packet number for any packet number space after processing a Retry packet.
 In particular, 0-RTT packets contain confidential